getappmap/appmap-dotnet/README.md

 MicrosoftInstrumentationEngine_ConfigPath64_TestMethod=opt/appmap-dotnet/ProductionBreakpoints_x64.config
 ```

-For convenience [run](scripts/appmap-dotnet) script is provided that sets it all up for the `out` subdirectory, as built
+For convenience a launcher is provided that sets it all up.
-by `docker-build.sh`.
-If you're building locally, you can `ln -sf build/libappmap-instrumentation.so out`
-so that the current binary is used.

-### Microsoft Testing Framework (aka VSTest) integration

-Directory `vstest` contains a data collector which, when used together with the instrumentation, enables
-generating individual appmaps for each test case; this works with any test framework integrated with MSTest.
-Runsettings file to set up the collector correctly is included and automatically used when running `dotnet appmap test`.

 ## Configuration